 Description of Tour.

-Because it was built as a capitol, some planning went in to its layout and because of the pleasant rolling hills where it is situated, it is a much more pleasant city in aspect than its brash, overgrown mining town neighbour Johannesburg which was founded 30 years later.
-The atmosphere is somewhat more sedate and relaxed, as well as having a milder climate due to a slightly lower altitude and so winter days are more comfortable even in a tshirt or light jacket.
+Because it was built as a capital, some planning went into its layout and because of the pleasant rolling hills where it is situated, it is a much more pleasant city in aspect than its brash, overgrown mining town neighbour Johannesburg which was founded 30 years later.
+The atmosphere is somewhat more sedate and relaxed, as well as having a milder climate due to a slightly lower altitude and so winter days are more comfortable even in a t-shirt or light jacket.
 There is no shortage of open spaces and small parks, indeed there is a game reserve, with giraffe and various antelope that reaches to within two kilometres or so of the city centre!

-Pretoria is South Africa's administrative capital (Cape Town is the legislative where parliament sits) and the east of the city as well as containing some of the wealthier suburbs has a large community of foreign diplomats, giving this part of the city a cosmopolitan and fashionable air.
+Pretoria is South Africa's administrative capital (Cape Town being the legislative capital where parliament sits) and the east of the city as well as containing some of the wealthier suburbs has a large community of foreign diplomats, giving this part of the city a cosmopolitan and fashionable air.

 (Please let us know if you want to suggest some other attraction/s)

 Half-Day Tour (6 hours without lunch): Please contact us for availability and price

 All tours conducted by fully qualified English speaking tour guides in approved vehicles.
 Other language guides on request at extra charge.